PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

 PGD is an algorithm that searches for local maxima iteratively, so more iteration steps ($T$) can bring higher accuracy.
 In adversarial training, more adversarial attack steps can reduce the distance of samples to local maximums of the residual.
 As shown in Figure \ref{fig:step}, when $T$ increases, the adversarial samples are more clustered to the local maximum.
 In the 1-dimensional multi-scale problem, we chose a much smaller $T$ to get better observations for each failure region rather than the maximum point only.
 Comparing different number of steps, $T=2$ has the best performance, while all tested adversarial training steps achieve better performance than the uniform sampling.

 The revisiting mechanism selects adversarial samples of the most highest residuals.
 Thus, some small local maximums will be ignored if a larger $m$ is applied.
-The spread of adversarial samples will shrink, because only large local maximums will be considered.
+The spread of adversarial samples will shrinks, because only large local maximums will be considered.
 As shown in Figure \ref{fig:m}, when $m$ increases, the adversarial samples have larger residual in average.
-While solving the Allen-Cahn equation, we chose a larger $m$ to reduce the spread speed of adversarial samples towards the temporal direction, such that regions in early time will be sufficiently trained before the regions in later time start to be trained.
 In the multi-scale problem, we set $m=0$ to make sure no local maximums are ignored, because there are many small residual local maximums in the multi-scale problem.
 Comparing different revisiting lengths, $m=0$ has the best performance while all tested adversarial training steps achieve better performance than the uniform sampling.

 The adversarial attack step size $\eta$ determines the smoothness of the iteration process.
-Large step size $\eta$ can make the the maximum searching faster but may cause the search trajectory to oscillate.
+Large step size $\eta$ can make the the maximum search faster but may lead to oscillations in the search trajectory.
 One can adjust $\eta$ according to the volume of the problem domain to adjust the searching speed.
-In Figure \ref{fig:eta}, when $\eta=$4e-2, the PGD has better performance locate the local maximums.
+In Figure \ref{fig:eta}, when $\eta=$4e-2, PGD demonstrates better performance in locating the local maximum.
 However, we hope to sample on the entire failure regions instead of at the local maximum points only.
 Thus, $\eta=$2e-2 is applied to solve the equation and achieved good performance.

 The maximum perturbation threshold $\epsilon$ determines the searching range.
-As shown in Figure \ref{fig:eps}, if we choose a smaller searching range, i.e. $\epsilon=$1e-1, an AT-PINN with better performance can be obtained.
-If we chose $\epsilon=$4e-1, the AT-PINN can fail the equation approximation of the multi-scale problem since the adversarial attack may reach a local maximum far away from the initial position.
+As shown in Figure \ref{fig:eps}, if we choose a smaller searching range, i.e. $\epsilon=$1e-1, better performance can be obtained.
+If we chose $\epsilon=$4e-1, the WbAR can fail the equation approximation of the multi-scale problem since the adversarial attack may reach a local maximum far away from the initial position.
+The maximum perturbation threshold $\epsilon$ should be selected based on the volume of the problem domain.
+In our experiments, usually we set $\epsilon$ equals to one-tenth of the range of $x$.
+In the causal inferencing problems, we set $\epsilon$ equals to two-tenths of the range of $t$ to accelerate the causal inference speed.
+A lower $\epsilon$ can increase the accuracy for causal inferencing problems but decrease the training speed.